-During the Economic Summit held in Davos last week cryptocurrencies were one of the hottest topics.
-An official session devoted to the matter was held, follow by CNBC panels in The Sanctuary.
-Throughout the Summit a special designated space, called Crypto HQ, centred on matters relevant for the market.
+During the Economic Summit held in Davos last week, cryptocurrencies were one of the hottest topics.
+An official session devoted to the matter was held, followed by CNBC panels in the Sanctuary.
+Throughout the Summit, a specially designated space, called Crypto HQ, was devoted to matters relevant for the market.

-Government leaders and experts praised blockchain technology but simultaneously mostly criticized Bitcoin.
-Politicians and economists expressed concerns related to the highly speculative nature of current cryptocurrency market and risks associated with growing presence of small, often reckless investors.
+Government leaders and experts praised blockchain technology but, at the same time, generally criticized Bitcoin.
+Politicians and economists expressed concerns relating to the highly speculative nature of the current cryptocurrency market and to the risks associated with growing presence of small, often reckless investors.

-Leaders also agreed for a necessity of market regulation, especially in the context of AML.
+The Leaders were also agreement as regards necessity of market regulation, especially in the context of AML.
 Concern was expressed as to the possible illicit use of cryptocurrencies, for which Bitcoin is still being blamed.

-On the other hand, live discussions were held as to potential future applications of blockchain technology in financial sector and others.
-Banks and corporations already express an utmost interest in solutions involving blockchain.
+On the other hand, live discussions were held as to potential future applications of blockchain technology in financial sector and in other industries.
+Banks and corporations already express an utmost interest in solutions involving blockchains.
 Rapid development within this sphere is expected.

 The fact that the anonymity, the lack of transparency and the way in which it conceals and protects money laundering and financing of terrorism and all sorts of dark trades is just not acceptable.